 The Library provides computers with Internet access and Microsoft Office at all of its locations for public use (read the policy).
-Three sessions per day of up to one hour each are available to Library members in good standing.
+One session per day of up to one hour is available to Library members in good standing.
 Nonresidents with identification can apply for a temporary computer card once every 12 months; the card is good for 30 days.
-Fifteen-minute sessions are available at all locations on designated Express computers.

 You may print from the library's computers for 15 cents per page in black and white or 25 cents per page in color.
 Duplex (front and back) printing is not supported.

 If you need to save a document, we suggest you use online storage or bring in a plug-and-play USB flash drive.
 Any devices that need to write to the computer's hard drive will not function.